Genre

 The characters are silhouetted against a really colourful background giving a light-hearted feel.
 The costumes of the characters add to the 1960s feel of the sequence.

-Throughout the scene, Leonardo Di Caprio takes on many different roles denoted by the change of costumes.
-There are lots of females which could indicate romance.
+the scene, Leonardo Di Caprio takes on many different roles denoted by the

 Atmosphere